Randonneuring: Rules and process

 The majority of randonneuring events are classified as "brevets des randonneurs".
 In such events, riders follow a course through a series of predetermined checkpoints called "controls"; these are typically a few tens of kilometres apart.
 Each rider carries a "brevet card" which must be stamped at each control to prove completion.
-In some events, riders will be asked to supplement this by collecting till receipts in certain places and by answering questions about their surroundings at "information controls", such as recording a distance from a milepost.
+In some events, riders will be required to supplant this by collecting till receipts at controls and by answering questions about their surroundings at "information controls", such as recording a distance from a milepost.
 At the end of the event, the brevet card is handed in to the organisers who will then check and certify the results.
 Riders are expected to keep within minimum and maximum average speed limits.
 For a typical 200 km brevet, the minimum speed is around 15 km/h and the maximum is 30 km/h.
 Riders who arrive early at controls will be made to wait before they can carry on.
 Riders can stop to eat and rest at controls, though no extra time is allowed for doing so.
 Riders are free to ride individually or in groups as they wish.
 A brevet is not a race, and no completion order is published.
 Riders are expected to be fully self-sufficient between controls and must carry food, water, spare clothing and tools to meet their requirements.

 In addition to brevets appearing on a calendar date, there are "permanent" (or "raid") brevets which may be ridden on any date by prior arrangement with the organiser, and "DIY permanents" where a rider proposes a specific route.
 In these events, the "controls" are predesignated places where a rider will stop and collect evidence of passage such as a shop receipt.

 In addition to 200 km events, there are brevets of 300, 400, 600 km and more.
-These will typically involve an element of night-riding.
+These will typically involve an element of night riding.
 There are also shorter events: in a "brevet populaire" (or simply "populaire"), riders follow a course of 50, 100, 150 km.
-These brevets are seen as a good introduction to the full-blown "randonneur" events, and also as a manageable distance for riders who want to maintain regular participation in the sport over a sustained period of time.
+These brevets are seen as a good introduction to the full-blown "randonneur" events, and also as a manageable distance for riders who don't want to ride the longer distances.

 There are variations on the brevet theme including team events such as the "Flèche" or "Arrow", which usually converge on a single end point from many starts, and 200 km per day "Dart" events.